-- 1/2 cup vegetable/canola oil (or apple sauce)
+- 1/2 cup apple sauce (or vegetable oil)

-- 3/4 cup mini semi-sweet chocolate chips, plus more for on top of muffins
+- 3/4 cup pecans, roughly chopped, plus more for topping the muffins

 Preheat the oven to 350 degrees F. Line a muffin tin with paper liners.
 Set aside.

-In another medium-sized bowl, combine the sugars, eggs, oil, and pumpkin puree until smooth.
+In another medium-sized bowl, combine the sugars, eggs, oil, and mashed sweet potato until smooth.

 Add the wet ingredients to the dry and mix until just combined.
-Fold in the mini chocolate chips.
+Fold in the pecan pieces.

 Allow the muffins to cool in the tin for 5 minutes before removing them to a wire rack to finish cooling completely.